+44 (0)1273 732 888

 Think of your bid as a customised solution to the client’s unique problem.
 Just as you should tailor the bid to the decision-makers’ thought processes, you should also tailor your proposal to the job at hand.

 Bids that win are those which show clearly that you understand the job.
+(If you don’t understand it, check whether this is the right opportunity for you to bid for.)

 It may seem obvious that your understanding of the project is inherent to your providing a solution.
 However, keep in mind that your bid is a sales tool.
 Therefore, you’re taking the reader through a sales thought process.
 That process involves leading the client from step one all the way up to the conclusion that only your company can do the job.